The Story of Braye

 I remember staying there on the first night it opened and feeling incredibly proud of this beautiful place we had built for the people of Alderney and the thousands of guests who could come to Alderney and share its magic for years to come.

-It’s now been open for 8 glorious years and the island I fell in love with has lost none of its wild and rugged raw beauty.
-I still visit as often as I can and when I do I sit down with our brilliant hotel manager Richard for a glass of wine to talk over ideas and inevitably end up drinking a glass or two too many.
+It’s now been open for 10 glorious years and the island I fell in love with has lost none of its wild and rugged raw beauty.
+I still visit as often as I can and when I do I sit down with our brilliant new hotel manager Tony for a glass of wine to talk over ideas and inevitably end up drinking a glass or two too many.
 But Alderney is my retreat, a place where time and stress don’t feel important, and so a little indulgence feels just right.